Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

     ![](./media/image23.png)

        - There is a standalone domain in the platform under psu_cortexa53_0 processor.
 New applications for Cortex-A53 can link against it.
        - Default domains for FSBL and PMU firmware come with the platform project when **Generate Boot Components** is selected during application or platform project creation.
        - You are free to add and remove domains in the platform project.
        - You can customize the domain configurations.

-10. Now build the hardware by right-clicking the platform, then selecting **Build Project**.
+10. Build the hardware by right-clicking the platform, then selecting **Build Project**.

      ![](./media/image24.jpeg)

      The platform project is ready.
 You can create applications using this platform and test on zcu102 hardware.

-     **NOTE:** The project build process builds the standalone BSP, FSBL, and PMUFW.
+     **Note** The project build process builds the standalone BSP, FSBL, and PMUFW.
 FSBL and PMUFW have their own BSP.
 The build process takes some time.

 ## Example 3: Running the "Hello World" Application from Arm Cortex-A53